gbdk-2020/gbdk-2020/docs/pages/20_toolchain_settings.md

 -dn	set switch statement density to `n'
--debug	Turns on --debug for compiler, -y (.cdb) and -j (.noi) for linker -Dname -Dname=def	define the preprocessor symbol `name' -E	run only the preprocessor on the named C programs and unsuffixed files -g	produce symbol table information for debuggers -help or -?	print this message
+-debug	Turns on --debug for compiler, -y (.cdb) and -j (.noi) for linker -Dname -Dname=def	define the preprocessor symbol `name' -E	only run preprocessor on named .c and .h files files -> stdout --save-preproc  Use with -E for output to *.i files instead of stdout -g	produce symbol table information for debuggers -help or -?	print this message
 -Idir	add `dir' to the beginning of the list of #include directories